nplsam/study-buddy-app/README.md

 1. Open a new terminal for the vite server
 2. Ensure you're in the ./client directory of the project in your terminal.
+3. **If you used a .env file with a PORT variable for your server port**, ensure all axios "localhost:<port_number>/" (defaulted to 5000 for this project) matches the port for your server.
+- *To do this, navigate to [files with axios requests](#files-with-axios-requests-to-server) to save you time looking through every file in ./src*
-3. run the command to start the react app
+4. run the command to start the react app
     - `npm run dev`
     - it should return a localhost to open the react app in-browser
 ## Deploy This App for Your Own Use